nmfs-opensci/NOAAHackDays/topics-skills/02-git-rstudio.md

 1. Copy the URL of your repo. `https://www.github.com/yourname/Test`
 2. File > New Project > Version Control > Git
-3. Past in the URL of your repo from Step 1
+3. Paste in the URL of your repo from Step 1
 3. Check that it is being created in your Home directory which will be denoted `~` in the JupyterHub.
 4. Click Create.